Ivan Khobta

 Ivan Khobta (Іван Хобта, born 31 July 2003) is a Ukrainian pair skater who currently competes with Hannah Herrera.
+With Herrera, he is the 2026 World Junior bronze medalist.

 With former skating partner, Violetta Sierova, he is the 2023 World Junior bronze medalist and a four-time silver medalist on the ISU Junior Grand Prix series.
 Competing as seniors, they are the 2022 Ice Challenge bronze medalists and 2021 Ukrainian national champions.

 Personal life

 Khobta was born on 31 July 2003 in Kyiv, Ukraine.